oauthstuff/draft-ietf-oauth-security-topics/A03_security-model.md

 # The Updated OAuth 2.0 Attacker Model {#secmodel}

-In [@RFC6819], an attacker model is laid out that describes the capabilities of attackers against which OAuth deployments must be protected.
-In the following, this attacker model is updated to account for the potentially dynamic relationships involving multiple parties (as described in (#Introduction)), to include new types of attackers and to define the attacker model more clearly.
+In [@RFC6819], a threat model is laid out that describes the threats against which OAuth deployments must be protected.
+While doing so, [@RFC6819] makes certain assumptions about attackers and their capabilities, i.e., implicitly establishes an attacker model.
+In the following, this attacker model is made explicit and is updated and expanded to account for the potentially dynamic relationships involving multiple parties (as described in (#Introduction)), to include new types of attackers and to define the attacker model more clearly.

 The goal of this document is to ensure that the authorization of a resource owner (with a user agent) at an authorization server and the subsequent usage of